tendermint/tendermint/docs/tutorials/go-built-in.md

 for state-machine replication.
 The replicated state-machine, or "application", can be written in any language that can send and receive protocol buffer messages.

-This tutorial is written for Golang and uses Tendermint as a library, but applications not written in Go can use Tendermint to drive state-machine replication in a client-server model.
+This tutorial is written for Go and uses Tendermint as a library, but applications not written in Go can use Tendermint to drive state-machine replication in a client-server model.